rstudio/rsconnect-jupyter/docs/docs/index.md

   pip uninstall rsconnect_jupyter
   ```

 ## Related Documentation

 For a step-by-step guide for creating and publishing a new Jupyter Notebook to
-RStudio Connect, view our [How To](https://docs.rstudio.com/how-to-guides/users/basic/publish-jupyter-notebook/).
+RStudio Connect, view our [How To Publish a Jupyter Notebook to RStudio Connect](https://docs.rstudio.com/how-to-guides/users/basic/publish-jupyter-notebook/).